Battle of Thermopylae: Topography of the battlefield

 Map of Thermopylae area with a reconstructed shoreline of 480 BC.

 It is often claimed that at the time, the pass of Thermopylae consisted of a track along the shore of the Malian Gulf so narrow that only one chariot could pass through at a time.
-In fact, as noted below, the pass was 100 metres wide, probably wider than the Greeks could have held against the Persian masses.
-Herodotus reports that the Phocians had improved the defences of the pass by channelling the stream from the hot springs to create a marsh, and it was a causeway across this marsh which was only wide enough for a single chariot to traverse.
+In fact, as noted below, the pass was 100 m wide, probably wider than the Greeks could have held against the Persian masses.
+Herodotus reports that the Phocians had improved the defences of the pass by channeling the stream from the hot springs to create a marsh, and it was a causeway across this marsh which was only wide enough for a single chariot to traverse.
 In a later passage, describing a Gaulish attempt to force the pass, Pausanias states "The cavalry on both sides proved useless, as the ground at the Pass is not only narrow, but also smooth because of the natural rock, while most of it is slippery owing to its being covered with streams...the losses of the barbarians it was impossible to discover exactly.
 For the number of them that disappeared beneath the mud was great."

 On the north side of the roadway was the Malian Gulf, into which the land shelved gently.
 When at a later date, an army of Gauls led by Brennus attempted to force the pass, the shallowness of the water gave the Greek fleet great difficulty getting close enough to the fighting to bombard the Gauls with ship-borne missile weapons.